-To the extent possible, the application of CPTED principles should be considered to meet the specific needs of users of transit facilities (parking, walkways, internal or underground areas, maintenance yards, employee parking, etc.).
-Implementation of CPTED principles serves a meaningful purpose.
-When appropriately applied, they can be conducive to operations without becoming a financial or maintenance burden.
-The applications of the principles of CPTED, separately or combined with other practices, provide the following benefits:
+To the extent possible, the application of CPTED principles should be considered to meet the specific needs of users of transit facilities (parking areas, walkways, internal or underground areas, maintenance yards, employee parking, etc.).
+When appropriately applied, CPTED principles can be conducive to operations without becoming a financial or maintenance burden.
+Applying the principles of CPTED provides the following benefits:

-- Creates a welcoming environment. - Fosters a sense of physical and social community order. - Creates a sense of ownership by transit users and employees. - Maximizes the presence of transit staff and law enforcement figures. - Minimizes opportunities for out-of-sight activity. - Manages access to authorized areas and controls access to non-public areas.
+- Affects behaviors and reduces risk - Provides guidance to transit planners, designers and builders - Deters criminal activity - Increases perceived risk of apprehension - Fosters a sense of physical and social order - Creates a sense of ownership for authorized system users - Maximizes the perceived presence of transit and law enforcement staff - Minimizes out-of-sight activity - Manages access to authorized areas and controls access to non-public areas